 However, still lingering in the background is health inequality.
 Sheffield continues to lag behind the England average on most outcomes including life expectancy, healthy life expectancy, educational attainment, unemployment and housing.
 Bleakest is the inequality in healthy life expectancy in Sheffield – 20 years between the most and least deprived men; 25 years for women 1.

 Canon Medical Systems UK believes that a way to improve people’s overall wellbeing is through proactive health, sport, social engagement, and education; creating a cycle of future health prosperity that boosts a long quality of life.
 With long links to charitable causes and academic partnerships with health research and development organisations, the city of Sheffield was an obvious choice to build the first community catalyst, a blueprint of sport fused with wellbeing.

-Located in the heart of the Sheffield Olympic Legacy Park, Sheffield’s health and wellbeing centre, the Park Community Arena developed by Canon Medical Systems is taking shape, building towards its 2023 opening.
+Located in the heart of the Sheffield Olympic Legacy Park, Sheffield’s health and wellbeing centre, the Canon Medical Arena is taking shape, building towards its 2023 opening.
 As a carbon-neutral built community arena with multi-purpose sports facility and integrated Medical Diagnostics Centre, it will champion the purest vision of what community diagnostics should be about.

 Hope and pride

 Renewal and regeneration are at the heart of creating modern healthcare.
 The city of Sheffield will no doubt become a shining example of how tackling the bleakest of health statistics head on with sport, wellbeing, and healthcare, will create new life certainties, hope, and pride.
 Preventative medicine can be the strongest means of creating perpetual health for all.

 1 NHS Sheffield Annual Report 20/21,

 Photo Caption: Build progress of the Canon Medical Arena, developed by Canon Medical Systems UK.